faablecloud/docs/deploy/runtime.md

 ```

 > If a Node version isn’t specified in the engines section, Node.js 20.x is used automatically.

+## Environment variables

+You can set environment variables for your App in the [Dashboard](https://www.faable.com/dashboard/apps)

 ## App Manager